noramurakozy/SDA_web/index.md

 </figure>

 - Due to there being so many crime types we decided to group them into three.
-	- Violent, containing all crimes where violence between 2 or more people took place.
+	- Violent, containing all crimes where violence took place.
 	- Non Violent, containing all crimes where no violence took place.
 	- Non Crime, containing all interactions where no illegal activity took place.